 If the ice melts and condensation has not formed, then add another small amount of ice.

-Answer the following questions?
+Answer the following questions:

 Was there a difference in dew point temperature in the classroom between the metal and wooden bowl?

 Was there a difference in time for the dew point to be reached in the classroom between the metal and wooden bowl?